wwood/galah/README.md

 ## Usage
 For clustering a set of genomes at 99% ANI:
 ```
-galah cluster --genome-fasta-files /path/to/genome1.fna /path/to/genome2.fna >clusters
+galah cluster --genome-fasta-files /path/to/genome1.fna /path/to/genome2.fna --output-cluster-definition clusters.tsv
 ```
-There are several other options for specifying genomes, ANI cutoffs, etc. See `galah cluster --help` for more information.
+There are several other options for specifying genomes, ANI cutoffs, etc.

+The full usage is described on the [manual page](https://wwood.github.io/galah/galah-cluster.html), which can be accessed on the command line running `galah cluster --full-help`.

 ### Precluster ANI
 Similar to dRep, galah operates in two stages.
 In the first, a fast